rust4ds/gradescope-autograder-gh-results-importer/README.md

 ## Custom question graders

-To grade a question differently than the default `cargo test` pass/fail:
+To grade a question differently than the default `cargo test` pass/fail (This can be used similarly to the Cargo Demo of prior HW's):

 ```python
 # questions.py